stefanmiller27/web-sprint-challenge-build-a-web-api/README.md

 1. Understand and explain the use of Middleware.

 Middleware helps build applications more efficiently.
-It is the connection between application, data, and users.
+It is the connection between application, data, and users. it is the glue between softwares

 1. The basic principles of the REST architectural style.